 - VERSATILE: Make this recipe with any cut of chicken – thighs, breasts, and drumsticks all work great.

 - MOIST: The pickle juice tenderizes the chicken, making it extra tender and delicious under a crispy fried coating.

 - ALWAYS A HIT: Pickled brined chicken always wows a crowd!

-Serve this fried chicken for lunch or dinner with your favorite sides like macaroni and cheese, roasted sweet potatoes, mashed potatoes, steamed broccoli, and more.
+Serve this fried chicken for lunch or dinner with your favorite sides like macaroni and cheese, roasted sweet potatoes, green bean casserole, mashed potatoes, steamed broccoli, and more.

 How to Make Pickle Brined Fried Chicken

 Be sure to see the recipe card below for full ingredients & instructions!

 - Coat each piece of chicken in the flour mixture.